criteo/privacy/TEETAR/README.md

 #### Technical setup
 We propose the following technical setup:

-- One large exchange would be responsible to define a users population split
+- One large Exchange would be responsible to define a users population split
 - Several DSPs would participate in the test
 - Each DSP would manage their users' Interest Groups internally

+- For a test population "size=X cohorts"
+  - DSPs should put each user in one or more Interest Groups according to the user buying intents
+  - An Interest Group can be used for bidding and ad selection only when X users or more belong to it

 This translates into: